julian-perge/SigilADay/README.md

 - Added dependency to JSONLoader since this mod is primarily used with that mod.
 - Added config for Nest cards!
 - Moved dialogue speech for Nest ability before tutor sequence.
-- Implemented async calls so now EvolveRandomly and Nest configs won't load until the custom cards and abilities have been loaded.
+- Implemented async calls so now EvolveRandomly and Nest configs won't load until the custom cards and abilities have been loaded!

 ## v1.6.4